Christos Adamidis

 Christos Adamidis (Χρήστος Αδαμίδης, 1885–1949) was a Hellenic Army officer and pioneer of military aviation.
-He was one of the first Greek officers that received aviation training in France and later participated in air operations during the Balkan Wars.
+He was one of the first Greek officers who received aviation training in France and later participated in air operations during the Balkan Wars.

 Balkan Wars

 Adamidis was born in Ioannina in 1885, then part of the Janina Vilayet of the Ottoman Empire.
 He initially became a cavalry officer in the Hellenic Army.
 In 1912, Adamidis was selected as one of the first three Greek officers, together with Dimitrios Kamberos and Michael Moutoussis, in order to receive aviation training in France and to man the newly established aviation branch of the Hellenic Army.